jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 test_weight_w_doors_clear_number_not_pushed
 *********************************************************************************

-The :ref:`truth table` for when the doors are :green:`clear` and the button for a floor is :red:`NOT pushed` is:
+The :ref:`truth table` for when the doors are :green:`clear` and the button for a floor is :red:`NOT pushed`, is:

 ==============  ==================  ==================  ===============
 doors           weight limit        floor number        output